 Elizabeth has a mailing list of 2,500 to 2,700 customers who buy fruit at the farm, which she updates every year.
 They come from hundreds of miles away.

 “It’s getting harder all the time,” Elizabeth says.
-There are the expenses for water rights, taxes and electricity for the well pumps and refrigeration.
+There are expenses for water rights, taxes, and electricity for the good pumps and refrigeration.
 Regulations about pesticides and the sizes and grades of fruit they can ship.
 Permits for hazardous materials and burning brush.
 Classes they have to take, for example, in irrigation.